felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/understanding-logs.md

 `<ProdNum>123456789</ProdNum>`

 This node means that the key `ProdNum` is associated with the value `123456789`.
-Notice how the value is “enclosed” inside the key tags.
+Notice how the value is enclosed inside the key tags.
 You can think of it as a Russian doll structure: Each doll contains one or more dolls, and every half doll has a unique partner that makes the doll whole.

 For more extensive explanations, see this [introduction on the XML format](https://www.w3schools.com/xml/xml_whatis.asp) by W3Schools.